taurusilver7/next-auth/README.md

 Add a role field to the User model (admin & user).
 Reset the migrate database to start anew.
 (Perform on in development.)

+By tweaking the auth call function around, set the session.user.role as assigned to the global nominal types.

+-  OAuth for Socials (Github & Google)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: